it-at-m/helm-charts/charts/refarch-templates/README.md

 Ingress is required if you want to expose the deployment externally.

-More information about Services can be found in the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/).
+More information about Ingresses can be found in the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/).

 Example:
 ```yaml